-- Exposure therapy is a kind of behavior therapy where the patient is exposed to stimuli that s/he has identified as upsetting or disturbing.
-Exposure therapy may be used with mental health disorders such as obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+- Exposure therapy is a kind of behavior therapy where the patient is exposed to stimuli that they have identified as upsetting or disturbing.
+Exposure therapy may be used with disorders such as obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).

 - What kind of training do they have in treating anxiety disorders (or whatever concern you have)?

-- Can they prescribe medication or refer to someone who can?
+- Can they prescribe medication (if indicated) or refer to someone who can?

 - Are family members asked to participate in therapy sessions?